 Christmas driving safety tips

+We all know that speeding, distractions, fatigue and alcohol are common causes for car accidents, but you also need to consider the increased risk of driving through unfamiliar areas.
 Keep these safety tips in mind should you be getting behind the wheel this Christmas.

 Map out your trip and rest breaks